 Gender dysphoria and shaving for hair transplant surgery

 Transgender hair transplant cost

 We recommend utilising our FUE hair graft calculator to get a better understanding of how many grafts you may need.
-This interactive online tool considers a patients’ age, gender, hair colour, and hair type to generate the average number of grafts they will need.
+This interactive online tool considers a patients’ age, gender assigned at birth, hair colour, and hair type to generate the average number of grafts they will need.
 However, this is just an estimation.
 The price and an accurate number of grafts will be given to you by your surgeon in consultation.